DPT Frequently Asked Questions

 - What is academic dismissal?

-A student will be dismissed from the DPT program for the following academic reasons:
+A student will be dismissed from the DPT Program if any of the following occur:

-- A student who is on poor academic status more than once throughout the program will be dismissed.
+- A student who is in poor academic standing, as demonstrated by having met one of the aforementioned criteria, more than once throughout the Program.

 - Can I complete my DPT education on a part-time basis?